 Mike McDaniel was head coach at Apopka High School and Oak Ridge High School for two years.
 Before that, he spent several years as the hitting coach at Olympia High School.
 During the summer, he coaches elite high school travel teams and currently coaches in the FTB organization.
 He also served as an assistant coach for the Winter Park Diamond Dogs in the Florida Collegiate Summer League.
 McDaniel brings extensive high school, collegiate and professional coaching experience to the ABA.
 His teams have excelled for years, and he aspires to bring that same energy to the ABA.
 He works primarily with hitters, infielders, outfielders and catchers.

 Yasin (Yaya) Chentouf went to Dr. Phillips High School and received First Team All-Region as a senior.
 He then played college baseball with the Pitt Panthers for three seasons where he became their all-time leader in saves.
-He was drafted by the Detroit Tigers in 2018 and has played two years of minor league baseball in their organization.
-Over those two seasons he has pitched 120 innings with a 3.15 ERA and 18 saves.
-In 2018 he was named to the Mid-Season All-Star team while playing with the Connecticut Tigers.
+He was drafted by the Detroit Tigers in 2018 and played two years of minor league baseball in their organization.
+Over those two seasons, he has pitched 120 innings with a 3.15 ERA and 18 saves.
+In 2018, he was named to the Mid-Season All-Star team while playing with the Connecticut Tigers.